Please enjoy these videos of our Mayan Jungle Ride in... Read more

 It is not just the natural beauty of the land which makes this ride so special; it is also the ubiquitous traces of Mayan civilization which you will see during the course of your ride.
 What is now Belize was part of the great Mayan Empire which covered a wide area in Central America from about 2,000 BC until almost the time of Columbus.
 Their civilization collapsed before the arrival of Spaniards for mysterious reasons disputed by scholars.
 They had built a highly developed society with impressive architecture featuring towering step pyramids and they devised the only known system of writing in the Americas in pre-Columbian times.
 They left no Rosetta Stone so deciphering their script was extremely difficult and only achieved in recent times.
 One must marvel at their engineering feats in moving huge stone slabs with no modern equipment.

-You have the option to extend your vacation by two additional days to include a tour to the excavated Mayan ruins at Tikal, Pacbitun and other famous sites in neighboring Guatemala after your horseback riding trip in Belize is completed.
+You have the option to extend your vacation by two additional days to include a tour to the Mayan ruins Caracol in the Chiquibul Forest Reserve, and other famous sites after your horseback riding trip in Belize is completed.